-Terms used in this Code (whether capitalized or lower case) that are not otherwise defined shall have the meanings set forth in Annex A.
+Terms used in this Code (whether capitalized or lower case) that are not otherwise defined shall have the meanings set forth in $\underline{\mathbf{Annex}}\ \mathbf{A}$ .

 This Code reflects Farmer Mac's vision and values.
-No code of conduct can replace the thoughtful behavior of an ethical employee, but this Code serves to help us focus on key areas of ethical risk, provide guidance on appropriate behavior, and continue to foster the culture of honesty, integrity, and accountability which is evident throughout Farmer Mac.
+No code of conduct can replace the thoughtful behavior of an ethical employee, but this Code serves to help us focus on key areas of ethical risk, provide guidance on appropriate behavior, and continue to foster the culture of honesty, integrity, impartiality, loyalty, care, and accountability which is evident throughout Farmer Mac.
 In adopting this Code, Farmer Mac seeks to deter wrongdoing and to promote: